Articles

 While the law applies the full $15 million gain exclusion to QSBS held for at least five years, it also introduces shorter holding periods that may qualify investors for reduced tax benefits over a shorter period.
 For example, dispositions of stock held for four years qualify a taxpayer to exclude 75 percent of the resulting gain from taxes, or 50 percent for stock held for at least three years.

-About the Author: Richard E. Cabrera, JD, CPA, is a director of Tax Services with Berkowitz Pollack Brant Advisors + CPAs, where he provides tax planning, consulting, and mergers and acquisition services to businesses and their owners located in the U.S. and abroad.
+About the Author: Richard E. Cabrera, JD, CPA, is a principal at Baker Tilly x Berkowitz Pollack Brant, where he provides tax planning, consulting, and mergers and acquisitions services to businesses and their owners.
 He can be reached at the CPA firm’s Ft.
 Lauderdale, Fla., office at (954) 712-7000 or info@bpbcpa.com.